aama/webappy/README.md

 the paradigm 'name'.

     2.3 `pdgmDict-lexemes.py [LANG]`:
-This script, working with pdgmDict-lexCheck.py and pdgmDict-lexRev assures that there is at least  a dummy lexeme-section  entry (with `lemma = '[x]', gloss = '[y]'`) for every lexeme used in a paradigm.
+The lexemes associated with paradigms in the `LANG-pdgms.json` (and corresponding `LANG-pdgms.ttl`) files are identified by a `lexemeID` which could in principal be any arbitrary alphanumeric symbol sequence, but which in practice and for memnonic convenience are lower-ascii approximations of the lexeme's lemma.
+This script, in conjunction with `pdgmDict-lexCheck.py` and `pdgmDict-lexRev.py`, generates a `lexemes` section consisting of   dummy lexeme  entries (e.g., `lemma = '[x]', gloss = '[y]'`) for every lexemeID.
+This 'lexemes' section must be subsequently filled out by hand (or in an ideal case be linked programmatically with a digital lexicon of the language in question).

     2.4 `pdgmDict-json2ttl.py [LANG]`:
-After all the foregoing
-file modifications, this script transforms, section by section, the `[LANG]-pdgms.jspn` file into a '[LANG}-pdgms.ttl`, and includes some 'predicates' from the various RDF semantics applications.
+After all the foregoing file modifications, this script transforms, section by section, the `[LANG]-pdgms.jspn` file into a '[LANG}-pdgms.ttl`, and includes some 'predicates' from the various RDF semantics applications.
 (It is derived from an xsl file originally written by Gregg Reynolds.)

     2.5 Assorted `pdgmDict-MANIPULATION.py` scripts:
-A number of scripts aimed principally at ordering, formatting, or extracting information from the 'LANG-pdgms.json' files.
+There are in addition a number of scripts aimed at ordering, formatting, or extracting information from the 'LANG-pdgms.json' files:
-(See the introductory material in the individual script texts.)
-    - pdgmDict-jreplace.py
+    - `pdgmDict-jreplace.py`
-    - pdgmDict-lablesort.py
+    - `pdgmDict-lablesort.py`
-    - pdgmDict-lfam.py
+    - `pdgmDict-lfam.py`
-    - pdgmDict-lname2labb.py
+    - `pdgmDict-lname2labb.py`
-    - pdgmDict-propsets-indiv.py
+    - `pdgmDict-propsets-indiv.py`
-    - pdgmDict-propsets-merged.py
+    - `pdgmDict-propsets-merged.py`
-    - pdgmDict-rorderPdgmCols.py
+    - `pdgmDict-reorderPdgmCols.py`
-    - pdgmDict-sourceBib.py
+    - `pdgmDict-sourceBib.py`
-    - pdgmDict-template.py
+    - `pdgmDict-template.py`
+(For their functions, see the introductory material of the individual script texts.)

 ### 3. Python scripts to display and manipulate paradigm data.